datacarpentry/OpenRefine-ecology-lesson/_episodes/01-getting-started.md

 questions:
 - "How is OpenRefine useful?"
 objectives:
-- "Describe OpenRefine’s uses and applications."
+- "Describe OpenRefine’s uses and applications"
-- "Differentiate data cleaning from data organisation."
+- "Differentiate data cleaning from data organisation"
-- "Experiment with OpenRefine’s user interface."
+- "Experiment with OpenRefine’s user interface"
-- "Locate helpful resources to learn more about OpenRefine."
+- "Locate helpful resources to learn more about OpenRefine"
 keypoints:
-- "OpenRefine is a powerful and free, open source tool that can be used for data cleaning."
+- "OpenRefine is a powerful and free, open source tool that can be used for data cleaning"
-- "OpenRefine will automatically track any steps you take in working with your data, and will leave your original data intact."
+- "OpenRefine will automatically track any steps you take in working with your data, and will leave your original data intact"
 ---

 ## What is OpenRefine?